zer0-os/zSale-SDK/README.md

 - By including "BREAKING CHANGE" as the title of your pull request or commit message it will trigger a major release

-- You may skip a release by including [skip ci] in the commit message
+- You may skip a release by including [skip ci] in the commit message, if done this way then the current commit will not create a new tag and will not publish changes to the NPM package